This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 General anesthesia will keep you asleep and free from pain during surgery.
 Medical tools will be used to hold your mouth open during the surgery.
 Your surgeon will use a laser to remove tissues that are blocking your throat.
-He may remove part or all of your uvula.
-He may remove your soft palate and tissues in your throat.
+He or she may remove part or all of your uvula.
+He or she may remove your soft palate and tissues in your throat.
 Your tonsils and adenoids may also be removed.
 Your surgeon will watch for problems, such as bleeding.
-He may need to use stitches that absorb to stop the bleeding.
+He or she may need to use stitches that absorb to stop the bleeding.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: